coffandro/winpexpect/README.md

+# THIS PROJECT IS ABANDONED, INSTEAD USE SOMETHING LIKE [WEXPECT](https://github.com/raczben/wexpect)

 This is WinPexpect, a version of pexpect that works on windows.

 At the moment it includes a modified copy of pexpect, but the goal is to